Cryptorado-Community/Cryptorado-Quasar/README.md

 ### An Event and Meetup Calendar

+**Want to take the UI and features of https://sched.com/directory** Thus one can easily filter and find events and meetups that fit thier interests and build a personal schedual.

+- fliters:
+  - meetup name
+  - tags/types/topic (many options, possibly as many as people add to events unristricted)
+  - date range
+  - time of day
+  - location (city, possibly area/zone on map, even by venue?)
+  - cost

+- Assemble a personal adgenda:
+  - check for conflicting times
+  - export to your calendar
+  - RSVP to organizers - link.
+Plug in any RSVP tool/ticketing system.
+Could just be an email.

 - [ ] Anyone can add events
   - [ ] Integrated form to submit any event.
     - [PeerPad](https://ipfs.io/ipns/peerpad.net/#/) as a way to do this?